Skip to main content

 About me

 I started my PhD at KTH Royal Institute of Technology in July 2018, under the supervision of Prof. Bo Wahlberg and Alexandre Proutiere.
 I have been working with a variety of problems concerning decision-making in dynamical systems, including forward and inverse problems in adversarial, cooperative, and biological settings.
-You can find my Licentiate dissertation on these topics here.
+You can find my PhD thesis (to be defended on the 23rd of November 2023) here, and the licentiate dissertation (from 2021) here.

-I received the KTH Electrical Engineering Scholarship of Excellence and at ICDL-Epirob 2020 I was the winner of the Best Paper Award.
+I received the KTH Electrical Engineering Scholarship of Excellence and at ICDL-Epirob 2020 I was the winner of the Best Paper & Best Student Paper Award.

 I am an affiliated student of the Wallenberg AI, Autonomous Systems and Software Program (WASP), where I belong to batch 1 of the WASP AI MLX (eXplainable Machine Learning) track.
 Within my batch, I belong to the Machine Learning, Deep Learning, and other AI cluster, and have taken the courses Deep Learning and GANs, and Graphical Models, Bayesian Learning, and Statistical Relational Learning.
 As a part of WASP, I have also attended two Winter Conferences, a Summer School, an International trip, and a WARA-PS Research Arena demo.